 Average first year fee.
 Indicative only; subject to passage of legislation.

-Students must undertake one unit of workplace learning with an external organisation of their choice, and one unit focusing on community engagement.
+Depending on their specific course map, students may have the opportunity to undertake 105 hours of workplace learning as part of an elective unit, and all students undertake one unit focusing on community engagement.
 Before students can begin professional experience for this course, students should review the mandatory State or Territory legal and industry policy requirements.
 An overview of these requirements can be found at https://www.acu.edu.au/WILsearch.
 Students must meet the inherent requirements – essential components of this course (capabilities, knowledge and skills) – to achieve the course learning outcomes.
 For more information see https://www.acu.edu.au/study-at-acu/how-to-apply/inherent-requirements.

 For additional information about the admissions criteria for ACU and for this course, refer to ACU’s website.